 WHY We Recommend Visiting IRELAND and HOW To Do It

-We’re excited to share why we believe Ireland deserves a place on your travel list and how to go about doing it.
+We’re excited to share why we believe Ireland deserves a place on your travel list and how to do it.

 Why We Think Ireland Deserves a Spot on Your Travel List

-We believe Ireland absolutely deserves a spot on your travel list.
-With its breathtaking landscapes and magnetic energy, this incredible country will capture your heart the moment you arrive.
+With its breathtaking landscapes and magnetic energy, Ireland will capture your heart the moment you arrive.

-We experienced Ireland with all five senses, which made the journey unforgettable.
+We experienced Ireland with all five senses, which enhanced our journey.
 We saw the endless shades of green that make the countryside feel like a dream.
-We listened to waves crashing below towering cliffs and energetic music drifting from lively pubs.
-We tasted the richness of a perfectly poured Guinness and the smooth complexity of aged Irish whiskey.
-We breathed in the scent of rain-soaked earth, sea air, and smoky peat fires.
-We felt the cool mist on our faces along the coast, the texture of ancient stone walls, and the warmth of a wool sweater from a local shop.
+We heard waves crashing below towering cliffs and energetic music at lively pubs.
+We tasted the richness of a perfectly poured Guinness and the complexity of aged Irish whiskey.
+We smelled the rain-soaked soil, sea air, and smoky peat fires.
+We felt the mist along the coast, the texture of ancient stone walls, and the warmth of a wool sweater.

 Our Ireland Experiences

 We had so many incredible experiences while exploring Ireland.
 Moments that made us smile, laugh, and just stand in awe of the beauty around us.
-What you’ll read below is just a glimpse into the experiences that made this trip so special for us.
-And while we packed a lot in, there’s still so much more we’re excited to see next time we go back!
+What you’ll read below is just a glimpse into the experiences that made this trip special for us.
+And while we experienced a lot, there’s still so much more to see the next time we go back!

 Guinness Storehouse Experience

-When thinking of Ireland, what better thought than Guinness.
-We started our day with a refreshing morning walk through Dublin, winding our way toward one of the city’s most iconic landmarks: the Guinness Storehouse.
+When thinking of Ireland, what better thought than Guinness?
+We started our day with a walk through Dublin, and found one of the city’s landmarks: the Guinness Storehouse.

-You might find Guinness in the U.S., but you won’t feel Guinness until you have one in Ireland, fresh, creamy, and straight from the source.
+You might find Guinness in the U.S., but you won’t taste Guinness until you have one in Ireland.

-We were lucky to get in for a tour, as this is a popular experience!
-Definitely book ahead so you don’t miss out.
+Mind Set On Travel Tip: We were lucky they had spots available on a tour, but we recommend booking ahead so you don’t miss out.
 You can book tickets HERE.

 Experiencing Howth